-P3-2 Design an access plan for zone 9
+P3-2 Design an access plan for Area 9

-The purpose of the zone 9 access plan is to have a tool that allows organizing the different activities to be carried out in the zone in order to make the schedule compatible between the exploratory campaigns, the closed seasons and the activities of the fishermen.
+The purpose of the Area 9 access plan is to have a tool that allows organizing the different activities to be carried out in the zone to make the schedule compatible between the exploratory campaigns, the closed seasons, and the activities of the fishermen.

-The adequate control, management, and monitoring of the activities that the project will develop will be in charge of the Project Executing Unit in coordination with the BFD and MBECA.
+The adequate control, management, and monitoring of the activities that the project will develop will be in charge of the Central Executing Unit (CEU) in coordination with the BFD and MBECA.